Ajhaa/workhours_bot/README.md

+# Workhours bot

-# Telegram bot to track one's working hours
+Telegram bot to track one's working hours.
 Very work-in-progress, no real functionality yet.

 Set `TELOXIDE_TOKEN` to a valid telegram bot token to run the bot.